Do you know where the tallest buildings in London are located? Do you know that London boasts of some of the world’s tallest buildings?

 The building which is made up of 42 floors in the 200 metres (656 ft) high tower, is the joint fourth tallest in the United Kingdom with the nearby Citigroup Centre, and the second tallest in Canary Wharf after One Canada Square.

-Standing tall at 600ft (183m), Tower 42 is the 39th-tallest building in Europe and sixth-tallest building in the UK.
+Standing tall at 600ft (183m), Tower 42 is the 39th-tallest building in Europe and the sixth-tallest building in the UK.
 The tower was originally named the National Westminster Tower, having been built to house the National Westminster Bank’s international division.

 Year of completion: 1980